- vice chancellor's video blog

 - Strategic Plan

-The 2016 Student Affairs Assessment Recognition Program promotes a culture of assessment within the Division of Student Affairs through recognition of exemplary assessment projects from throughout the division.
+The 2021 Student Affairs Outstanding Assessment Award promotes a culture of assessment within Student Affairs through recognition of exemplary assessment projects.

-Recognized projects will demonstrate clarity of purpose, methodology/metrics, results, incorporation of results, and dissemination of results to stakeholders and/or actions taken as a result of conducting the project.
+Recognized projects will demonstrate clarity of purpose, methods/metrics, results, incorporation of results, and dissemination of results to stakeholders and/or actions taken as a result of conducting the project.

 Criteria for Evaluating Nominations

-• Are the measures or instrument included in the appendix?
+- Are the measures or instrument included in the suplementary material?

-4) PRIMARY RESULTS and INTERPRETATION (possible points: 3 per question - 6 maximum)
+4) PRIMARY RESULTS and INTERPRETATION (possible points: 3 per question - 6 maximum; character limit: 3,000)

-5) CONCLUSIONS and FUTURE PLANS (possible points: 3 per question - 6 maximum)
+5) CONCLUSIONS and FUTURE PLANS (possible points: 3 per question - 6 maximum; character limit: 3,000)

 6) OVERALL QUALITY OF SUBMISSION (possible points: 3)

-• Is the submission well written, focused (three pages or less), comprehensive and specific?
+- Is the submission well written, focused, comprehensive and specific?

 RATING SCALE (highest total possible points: 30)